SudhamshM/ffmpeg-batch-scripts/README.md

-# ffmpeg-batch-scripts
+# FFmpeg Batch Scripts
-A collection of FFmpeg batch scripts for various video manipulations.
+A collection of my personal FFmpeg batch scripts for various video manipulations.